CHTC/tutorial-CHTC-AF3/README.md

 * Are familiar with HTCondor job submission, including writing simple `.sub` files and tracking job status with `condor_q`
 * Have access to a machine with a GPU-enabled execution environment (provided automatically via CHTC's GPU Open Capacity)
 * Have sufficient disk quota and file permissions in your CHTC `/home` and `/staging` directories

+> [!NOTE]
+> If you are new to running jobs on CHTC, complete the CHTC ["Roadmap to getting started "](https://chtc.cs.wisc.edu/uw-research-computing/htc-roadmap/) and our ["Practice: Submit HTC Jobs using HTCondor"](https://chtc.cs.wisc.edu/uw-research-computing/htcondor-job-submission) guide before starting this tutorial.

+#### Time Estimation
+Estimated time: plan ~1–2 hours for the tutorial walkthrough.
+Each pipeline execution typically takes 30 minutes or more depending on sequence length and cluster load.
+Small test runs using `USE_SMALL_DB=1` often complete in 10–30 minutes.

 ### Prerequisites